 How true is that???
 Money can't buy happiness, but it can buy experiences.
 Experiences are where magic often happens.
 We've traded giving regular presents at Christmas time for experiences with the family over the last few years, and the difference has been amazing.

-Money can also solve a lot of major problems as Bill and Melinda Gates have found with their work on the Bill and Melinda Gates Foundation.
-If you aren't carefully stewarding your money, you won't be able to contribute to some of the amazing work that is being done in this world.
+Money can also solve many major problems, and many charities are funded almost entirely by the very wealthy.
+If you aren't carefully stewarding your money, you won't be able to contribute to some of the amazing work being done in this world.

-For those who say that money is the root of all evil, here are a few of the things the surprising things the Bible has to say on the subject.
+For those who believe that money is the root of all evil, here are a few of the things the surprising things the Bible has to say on the subject.

 Proverbs 21:20 The wise have wealth and luxury, but fools spend whatever they get.